authts/react-oidc-context/README.md

 ### Use with a Class Component

-Use the `withAuth` higher order component to add the `auth` property to Class components:
+Use the `withAuth` higher order component to add the `auth` property to class components:

 ```jsx
 import React from "react"